 One of the largest historical districts of Singapore, visiting Chinatown is a must-see FREE attraction to see.
 Start by checking out the largest Hawker Centre in Singapore.
 The Chinatown Complex Hawker Centre is one of the best in Singapore and has over 200 food stalls.

-In this popular hawker centre you can try all sorts of Unique hawker dishes as well as some of the Classic hawker dishes.
+In this popular hawker centre, you can try all sorts of Unique hawker dishes as well as some of the Classic hawker dishes.

 On the basement of this complex there is also one of the largest wet markets in Singapore.
-Here you you can see a traditional working market with lots of live animals like seafood and frogs too!
+Here you can see a traditional working market with lots of live animals like seafood and frogs too!

 Venture outside and take a walk along the lined streets of souvenir shops.
-Look up to see the colourful shophouses that still retain a lot of charm as some date back as far as the the 1840s.
+Look up to see the colourful shophouses that still retain a lot of charm as some date back as far as the 1840s.

 Proper attire is required to enter the temple (covered shoulders and legs) and coverings are provided upon entry as needed.